Cookies on the SIM Sherpa website

 We couldn’t get WiFi calling to work with our Samsung Galaxy S7 that we got from the manufacturer themselves.
 The devices not on this list probably won’t work with Sky’s WiFi calling.

-Sky say you can transfer a call from WiFi signal to 4G signal without it dropping, but we couldn’t get this to work in our real life tests.
+Sky say you can transfer a call from WiFi signal to 4G signal without it dropping, but we couldn’t get this to work in our previous tests.
+We will test it again and update this page once we’ve done so.

 You can check Sky’s help page here to see if your device is supported before you join them.
 They support most iPhone models, but the lack of Androids supported might be a pain for Android users.